qewer33/image-collage-filter/README.md

 ![banner](https://github.com/qewer33/image-collage-filter/blob/main/assets/banner.png?raw=true)

-`image_collage_filter.py` is python script that recreates an image as an image made up of smaller 32x32 images (like an image collage but the collage itself is an image).
+`image_collage_filter.py` is a python script that recreates an image as an image made up of smaller 32x32 images (like an image collage but the collage itself is an image).
 Explaining it is a bit rough, so just try it yourself and see!

 ## Usage